oroinc/documentation/commerce/cloud/maintenance/advanced_use.rst

 Application Configuration
 -------------------------

-Custom maintenance page, web backend prefix, and consumers debug mode can be configured the following way:
+Custom maintenance page, web backend prefix, and consumers debug mode can be configured the following way.
+Keep in mind that the web_backend_prefix parameter should start with "/" and should not end with "/", for instance '/admin':

 .. code-block:: none
     :linenos: